goinginblind/l0-task/README.md

 *   **PostgreSQL Database:** Persistent storage for order information
 *   **LRU Cache:** In-memory caching for frequently accessed orders
 *   **Monitoring:** Integration with Prometheus and Grafana for metrics and dashboards
+*   **Dead-Letter Queue:** Forwards invalid or unprocessable messages for later analysis.

 ## Project Structure